maeck70/delete-redis-keys/README.md

-## delete-redis-keys: A Go tool for managing Redis keys
+## redis-keys: A Go tool for managing Redis keys

 This Go application provides functionalities for managing keys in a Redis server.
 It allows you to: